cornwell-lab-unsw/gymnoLitterFires/README.md

-Reproducing the figures from Cornwell et al. *in press*
+Reproducing the results from Cornwell et al. *in press*
 ================

 The contents of this directory should allow you to access the data and recreate--on your own computer from the original data--the graphs from Cornwell et al. *in press* New Phytologist.
 Reproducing these results will first require cloning this repository on your computer.
 If you are new to git, it's a good idea to read more about git [here](http://r-pkgs.had.co.nz/git.html).